cheald/multi-taggable/readme.txt

 Because a tagging requires multiple pieces of information, there isn't a simple setter added to the model.
 You'll have to manually call #set_multi_tag_list on you model instances to set/update tags, but hey, you get awesome functionality in exchange.

+You might notice that there are the traditional "taggings" and "tags" tables found in every other tagging plugin ever.
+There's also a "name" field on the multi_taggings table.
+WTF?
+It turns out that there's a good reason for that.

+If you're using a database that supports binary collations, then the "name" field on the taggings table should have said binary collation (utf8_bin for MySQL, for example).
+This allows for case- sensitive operations on that field effectively letting each user control the capitalization of their individual tagging.
+In traditional systems that just join against the tags table, you end up with all users having to share the same capitalization for a given tag...and well, that's just bound to drive some OCD user totally nuts.
+As an added bonus, denormalizing the field like this gets us a whole host of performance benefits, namely in that we get to eliminate a join when querying tags, which really adds up for giant "find me stuff tagged like this" queries.

+So why have the tags table at all?
+Why, to provide a numeric indexed primary key for the case- insensitive version of the tag, of course.
+We could accomplish the same thing with a varchar downcase_name field on the taggings, of course, but that's slow and takes more memory, unless you never have any tags over 4 bytes large.
+Having an integer key to query on for the tag makes timely execution of things like "Find me all titles tagged with x and y" possible without terrifying things like cartesian joins of the taggings table.

+Finally, this leaves the Tag model open to some very interesting additional functionality.
+Presume that you are using multi_taggable to tag people onto movies in various roles.
+A single person might be both an actor and director on different movies, but they're the same person.
+The Tag model lets us represent that, and we can attach various information to that Tag, like a picture or a bio or whatever is appropriate for your application.

+Yes, it's funky.
+But that's okay, because it's also makes it funky fast and funky flexible.